mraditya1999/FrontendMentorChallenges/README.md

 - **Learn from Others:** Explore solutions submitted by other community members.
 You'll find different approaches to the same problems, which can help you learn new techniques and best practices.

 - **Collaborate:** Collaborate with other developers on challenges or personal projects.
 Working together can be a rewarding way to learn and grow.

-## Contributing

-Frontend Mentor is an open-source project that welcomes contributions from the community.
-If you'd like to contribute, please read the [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get started.

-## License

-This project is open-source and available under the [MIT License](LICENSE).